 A significant number of sole traders and small businesses operate from residential premises in the Parishes, especially in the rural area where commuting can be difficult and rural diversification may be required.
 This is an important part of the local economy which should be supported.
 Providing excellent service infrastructure, such as superfast broadband is a priority to support such businesses.

 Rural Regeneration

-The Neighbourhood Plan supports the aims of the CWaC Rural Regeneration Strategy the Parish Council, CWaC, tourism co-ordination agencies and local businesses.
+The Neighbourhood Plan supports the aims of the CWaC Rural Regeneration Strategy

 Tourism Infrastructure